ahmetcj4/firebase-flutter-codelab/README.md

 # Go to project dir
 $ cd firebase-flutter-codelab/

-# Build and run the project
+# Build and run the project (app is Slow, for development and debugging)
 $ flutter run

+# Or faster one
+$ flutter build apk
+$ flutter install

 # Enjoy!
 ```